Folarin Balogun: Style of play

-Balogun is known for his pace, technique, and being two-footed.
+Balogun is known for his pace, technique, and two-footedness.
 Labelled a pure "number nine" or center forward, Balogun has also played as a trequartista in youth soccer, and was deployed by Chris Wilder in a second-striker role at Middlesbrough.
 Martin Keown compared Balogun to Arsenal's second highest ever goalscorer Ian Wright, due to his pace and intelligent movement.